ray-project/ray/doc/source/data/transforming-data.rst

 1. Implement a class.
 Perform setup in ``__init__`` and transform data in ``__call__``.

-2. Create an :class:`~ray.data.ActorPoolStrategy` and configure number of concurrent workers.
+2. Create an :class:`~ray.data.ActorPoolStrategy` and configure the number of concurrent workers.
+Each worker transforms a partition of data.

 3. Call :meth:`~ray.data.Dataset.map_batches` and pass your ``ActorPoolStrategy`` to ``compute``.